ucla-cdl/prior-weaver/README.md

    npm start
    ```

-   Your application will be running at `http://localhost:3000`.
+   The web interface will be running at `http://localhost:3000` and the backend will be running at `http://localhost:8000`.

 ## Usage